 Overview

-In the [simple] resource constraint, the value of the referenced planning resource is constrained against a single value for the entire duration of the referenced planning activity.
+In the [simple] resource constraint, the value of the referenced planning resource is constrained against a single value for the entire duration of the planning activity to which the constraint applies.

-With the complex resource constraint, the period over which the constraint applies can be customized relative to the referenced planning activity; and the value against which the referenced planning resource is constrained can be specified as a relative resource profile which evolves over time.
+With the complex resource constraint, the period over which the constraint applies can be customized relative to the planning activity to which the constraint applies; and the value against which the referenced planning resource is constrained can be specified as a relative resource profile which evolves over time.

 The fields of the complex resource constraint extend or modify those of the [simple] resource constraint as given below.